 Daphne and I each made two, so we had four to hang!

-Hang in a window or near a fan or on the porch.
+You can hang these in a window or near a fan or on the porch or ?

 Admire and watch the paper spirals twirl in the wind or by your puffs of breath.
 It’s mesmerizing to watch!

 How about you?
-Have you made these paper spirals before?
+Have you made paper twirlers before?

 Pin It for Later